 A credit report compiles all available data on your payment history from banks, credit card companies, collection agencies, governments, etc.

 The two most prominent scoring models are known as FICO and VantageScore.
 The former is often used by mortgage lenders while the latter is favored by credit card issuers and car sellers.
+The models usually yield similar, but not identical, results.
+Your score continuously updates to reflect the latest information in your reports.
+Models are periodically recalibrated using new data and new factors viewed as being predictive of future defaults.

 Credit scores are three-digit numbers, typically ranging from 300 to 850.
 A score above 720 is considered very good.
 Scores in the low 600s raise red flags for lenders.